 First Nation Leadership Exchange Project

-SHA has partnered with the Squaxin and Puyallup Tribal Communities to host a cultural exchange with members of the Patayo and Pankararu Tribes of Aracuai, Brazil.
+SHA has partnered with the Squaxin and Puyallup Tribal Communities and the Brazil Center, University of Washington Seattle to host a cultural exchange with members of the Patayo and Pankararu Tribes of Aracuai, Brazil.
 The goal of this educational exchange initiative is to contribute to the installation of a solar pump for furthering a Perma-culture community in Aracuai, Brazil.
 Students from the University of Washington, Jackson School of International studies are contributing resources to implement a project development plan.
 In addition, the Puyallup Tribal Nation hosted Aracuai area tribal members to partake in the 2012 Family Canoe Journey and dedication ceremonies.
-Plans are underway to obtain hosts for the 2020 Canoe journey.

 Pacific Avenue Business District “Trading Trails” and “Little Bits” Mosaics